Natural Science

 6. Practical Inventions of Humankind

 We are surrounded by many useful things that we use every day and get used to, so we stop noticing them.
-But everything, absolutely everything - was once invented.
+But everything, absolutely everything, was once invented.
 Before that, it did not exist.
-There was no soap, no buttons, even no clothes at all.
+There was no soap, no buttons, and even no clothes at all.
 A hairy body protected from the cold, and a digging stick replaced all tools.

 I won't tell you that.
 Just a hint, and leave it for you to guess.